hsoiland/toy-multi-modal-lora/README.md

+I reappraoched this in pure rust as a simple way to distil my learnings from the lora-exploration project, setting a base for my continued learning in machine learning.

+A toy example allows me to show understanding of the core concepts in a small, easy to consume and understandable fasion while still proving the concept.

 # LoRA in Pure Rust — Minimal, Tested, Multimodal

 A lightweight implementation of Low-Rank Adaptation (LoRA) in Rust, demonstrating parameter-efficient fine-tuning techniques through a simple, maintainable codebase.